csomgyula/select2/doc/bookmark.md

 > The speedup of a program using multiple processors in parallel computing is limited by the time needed for the sequential fraction of the program.
 For example, if a program needs 20 hours using a single processor core, and a particular portion of the program which takes one hour to execute cannot be parallelized, while the remaining 19 hours (95%) of execution time can be parallelized, then regardless of how many processors are devoted to a parallelized execution of this program, the minimum execution time cannot be less than that critical one hour.
 Hence the speedup is limited up to 20×.

-Notes:

-(1) According to the law the parallel improvement would be:
+According to the law the parallel improvement would be:

                         1               1
     T(1) / T(p) = ----------------- ~= ---